-It smells like fish food — and looks like it, too.
+It smells like fish food—and looks like it, too.
 But nutritional yeast (or nooch) has become a must-have ingredient and pantry staple, especially in plant-based and vegan cuisine, because it’s an umami-rich flavour enhancer.
-Popular Canadian vegan vlogger Lauren Toyota of hot for food uses nutritional yeast in many of the dishes she creates, including in more than 30 recipes in her upcoming cookbook Vegan Comfort Classics.
+Popular Canadian vegan vlogger Lauren Toyota of hot for food uses nutritional yeast in many of the dishes she creates, including in more than 30 recipes in her cookbook Vegan Comfort Classics.

 What exactly is it?